 The DECHEMA awards the Hellmuth Fischer Medal preferably to younger scientists for work that has contributed towards extending or deepening the fundamentals of electrochemistry, corrosion or corrosion protection, or towards their industrial application.

-The Otto Roelen Medal is donated by OXEA GmbH.
-It is endowed with 5,000 Euro.
-The Otto Roelen Medal is awarded every two years for outstanding scientific work in the field of catalysis.
+The Otto Roelen Medal, donated by OQ Services GmbH and endowed with 5,000 euros, is awarded every two years to catalysis researchers for an outstanding scientific achievement in the entire field of catalysis.

 The Carl Hanson medal was jointly instituted in 1986 by the Society of Chemical Industry (UK) and DECHEMA in memory of Professor Carl Hanson, who was Professor of Chemical Engineering at Bradford University.
 The Medal is seen as a life-time award to recognize scientists and engineers working in the general field of solvent extraction science and technology.
 It's awarded at three year intervals.